 Conservation Genetics Lab

-Conservation Genetics Lab is taught every fall as the companion course to Conservation Genetics.
+Conservation Genetics Lab is taught as the companion course to Conservation Genetics.
 This is a laboratory based course designed to provide undergraduate and graduate students an understanding of how genetic methods are applied to problems in conservation.

 The primary goals of the class are to give students first-hand experience on working in a conservation genetics lab and publishing a research paper.
 Students will learn the steps involved in taking a research project from idea to publication.